ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 developed by Badger and Dirmeyer (:ref:`2015 <BadgerandDirmeyer2015>`) and described by Levis et al. (:ref:`2016 <Levisetal2016>`).
-In addition, CLM’s default list of plant functional types (pfts) includes an irrigated and unirrigated unmanaged C3 crop (Table 2.1)[update table reference] treated as a second C3 grass.
+In addition, CLM’s default list of plant functional types (pfts) includes an irrigated and unirrigated unmanaged C3 crop (Table 25.1) treated as a second C3 grass, The unmanaged C3 crop is only used when the crop model is not active and has grid cell coverage assigned from satellite data, and the unmanaged C3 irrigated crop type is currently not used since irrigation requires the crop model to be active.
-The unmanaged C3 crop is only used when the crop model is not active and has grid cell coverage assigned from satellite data. [info here about irrigation for unmanaged C3 crop] The default list of pfts also includes twenty-three inactive crop pfts that do not yet have associated parameters required for active management.
-So that all crop area is actively managed, each of the inactive crop types is simulated using the parameters of the spatially closest associated crop type that is most similar to the functional type (e.g., C3 or C4), which is required to maintain similar phenological parameters.
+The default list of pfts also includes twenty-three inactive crop pfts that do not yet have associated parameters required for active management.
+Each of the inactive crop types is simulated using the parameters of the spatially closest associated crop type that is most similar to the functional type (e.g., C3 or C4), which is required to maintain similar phenological parameters based on temperature thresholds.
-The information detailing which parameters are used for each crop type is included in Table XX.
-It should be noted that analysis with pft-level history output will need to remap the crop types, as pft-level data will only include actively managed crop types.
+Information detailing which parameters are used for each crop type is included in Table 25.1.
+It should be noted that analysis with pft-level history output merges all crop types into the actively managed crop type, so analysis of crop-specific output will require use of the land surface dataset to remap the yields of each actively and inactively managed crop type.

 .. _Phenology: